- 1/25/21. Article/link cleanup.

-Apparently, the 220 is a clone of the Nuemann U87 circuit.
-The capsule back plates are also copies of the Nuemann K67 design.
+Apparently, the 220 is a clone of the Neumann U87 circuit.
+The capsule backplates are also copies of the Neumann K67 design.
 What is a cardioid capsule?

-The mic was designed in Austria and and manufactured in China.
+The mic was designed in Austria and manufactured in China.

 - Good tonal balance, detailed and warm.